StackVista/stackstate-docs/saas/user-management.md

 #### Adding a new user
 To **add a new user** click the `Add user` button.
 Enter the necessary user information (Username, Email, First Name, Last Name).
-- Leave `Required users actions` empty.
+- leave `Required users actions` empty.
-- Add the user to the required groups.
+- add the user to the required groups.
-- Click Save.
-The welcome message with the sign-up link and the links to the Saas tenant, Keycloak Admin and Account consoles are emailed to the user.
+- click `Save`.
+The welcome message with the sign-up link and the links to the SaaS tenant, Keycloak Admin and Account consoles are emailed to the user.
 - **To activate the account, which includes email confirmation and the password reset, the user must follow the sign-up link.**

 ![Keycloak Create User](../.gitbook/assets/keycloak_create_user.png)